Beekman, New York: Police

 Police protection to the Town of Beekman is provided by the Dutchess County Sheriff's Office and New York State Police.
 The DCSO have a substation located in the middle of town.
 When someone calls 911, the call is routed to the Dutchess 911 center in Poughkeepsie, New York and then police are polled for, and the closest unit responds.
 The MTA Police also cover the Depot Hill section of Beekman as the Metro-North Railroad Beacon Line passes through town with a grade crossing on Depot Hill Road.

 Medical

 Beekman has no medical facilities, but within a short distance from Beekman are three medical centers.
 Westchester Medical Center, Saint Francis Hospital and Vassar Brothers Medical Center are located in nearby Poughkeepsie, New York.
 Putnam Hospital is located in Carmel, New York in Putnam County.

+State facilities

+Green Haven Correctional Facility of the New York State Department of Corrections is in the town.